Inverted Street Hierarchy

 Download Full-Size Image

-This map challenges the idea that streets naturally belong to cars, including those claimed as shared
+This map challenges the idea that streets naturally belong to cars, including so-called shared

-Under an inverted street hierarchy based on speed limit, fast driveways fade as they are increasingly
+“sharrows,” where cycling still feels unsafe.
+Under an inverted street hierarchy based on speed